 You can stick with one solid color or alternate patterns on your pennants (go on, get crazy).
 The file comes with four pennant shapes per 12 x 12 sheet, so feel free to delete some of the pennants if you only want to cut 1-2 per sheet.

 Note: I used a 12 x 12-inch cutting mat and the same size of paper for this project.

 2. Cut the letters for the pennant banner

 In the photo below, I used the “Letters” file to cut the tan letter and the “Offset” file to cut the white letter background.

 You’ll notice I added a bit of glam with a piece of glittered cardstock behind the tan color simply by cutting a second set of the “Letters” file.
 Gotta have me some sparkle!

 Tip: To simplify the banner, you can always ditch the “Offset” letters completely.

-After assembling the letters, attach them to your pennants and run a string or ribbon through the holes of your banner.
+After assembling the letters, attach them to your pennants and run a string or ribbon through the holes of your banner pieces.
 If you like it, then you better put a string on it, as they say!

-Your next mission is finding the perfect spot to hang your creation.
-If you’d like to see more photos of my banner, please visit my full home tour post: Fall Decor Color Schemes: Three Variations.
+Your next mission is finding the perfect spot to hang your ribbon banner.
+If you’d like to see more photos of my banner, please visit my full home tour post: Inexpensive Fall Decorating Ideas.